filgaia/bitbucket-push-request/Readme.md

 This project was based in [Creating A Real-World CLI App With Node](https://timber.io/blog/creating-a-real-world-cli-app-with-node/).

+For more information of **Bitbucket Rest API** you can go to the [Documentation](https://developer.atlassian.com/server/bitbucket/how-tos/command-line-rest/).

+If you wanna create the **Slack Notification** you can go to the [Webhook Incoming Documentation](https://api.slack.com/incoming-webhooks)

 This app was built for [NodeJS](https://nodejs.org/es/).

 ## How to run it